Homecoming 2014 kicks off with new tradition

 For students in attendance Sunday night, Oct.
 5, at Tarleton State University, homecoming 2014 brought many new changes to the existing line-up of traditions.

 After the “Smokin’ Meats with Texan Greeks” event, there was a tailgate in Heritage Park that was centered on the ceremonious lighting of the Smokestack.
 This was the first time in homecoming history that there was an event to truly start off homecoming week.
+There were smaller events in the past, but this was the first time that students and teachers could celebrate school events with custom silicone wristbands, advertising this new tradition months before, getting everyone ready for the homecoming season.

 After the purple light was switched on at 7:27 p.m., Tarleton students were treated to a free concert in Heritage